 Breed: Pit Bull

-Needless to say, Rhiannon was a mess when she arrived in our program.
-God only knows what she endured in her life but sever neglect, abuse and poor care left her with various medical issues.
+Health Condition: Rhiannon was a mess when she arrived in our program.
+God only knows what she endured in her life but severe neglect, abuse and poor care left her with various medical conditions.
 We have been tackling her health problems one after another.
 In just a few months, she looks like a new dog already.
 See what she looked like when she arrived to us:

 Needless to say, Rhiannon's medical care has been extensive and expensive.
-We could use all the help we can get for her care.
-Please share the love by donating for Rhiannon.
+Please donate for this princess.

 She is not the dejected, skinny, scarred up, maltreated dog she used to be, but she isn't quite ready for the next Miss Universe contest either.
 The beauty is in her heart and it sure is a gorgeous heart.